Aden-Q/visual-transit-system-simulator/README.md

 $ doxygen Doxyfile
 ```

-3. Open the `index.html` file inside the `docs/html` directory in a browser which is the main page of the documentation.
+3. Open the `index.html` file inside the `docs/html` directory with a browser and you will be directed to the main page of the project document.

 ## Contributors